JKang025/arb-bet/README.md

 ## Usage
 ### Setup
 There are a few packages that this program requires, outlined in the provided requirements.txt.
+You also need chromdriver installed that is compatible with your google chrome version.
 ```
 pip3 install -r requirements.txt
 ```